NuGet/Home/designs/NuGet-ClientCertificates.md

 ### nuget client-certificates add [options]

 - `-Check` one of `true|false` - Indicates that certificate existence must be checked before add action.
 If the certificate is not found it will not be added.
+Default value is `false`.
+Simplified form `-Check` with out value equals to `-Check true`.

 - `-Name` `string` - Required option for client certificate identification.
 If certificate with same name exist it will be updated.